Lotto24/app-doctor/README.md

 solution: Start the property-management service and restart the webshop.
 ```

-2- Download the latest app-doctor jar

-3- Run app-doctor specifying the failure-database (yaml) and the location of your application's main log.
+Get the latest `app-doctor-all-*.jar` and run app-doctor specifying the failure-database (yaml) and the location of your application's main log.
 Example:
 ```sh
 #!/bin/bash
 log=/home/john/my-application/logs/my-app.catalina.out